McKenzie Reserve, Enclosure Bay

 Educational signage has been wrapped around the power poles and cover conservation and educational themes such as:

-• before/after/during the transformation…the story behind the Reserves
+- before/after/during the transformation…the story behind the Reserve

 Many school and community groups enjoy time in the Reserve and the Friends of McKenzie Reserve Committee, has bold plans to increase the usage in the next five years.